MI-AFP/tutorials/tutorials/01_fp-env.md

 ## First project

-We tried some basic work with the interactive environment which is nice and useful but how is it related to real world application?
-As you know from other programming languages the code should be places in source files and those should be compiled to executable (or to JavaScript as we mentioned before).
+We tried some basic work with the interactive environment which is nice and useful but how is it related to real-world application?
+As you know from other programming languages the code should be placed in source files and those should be compiled to executable (or to JavaScript as we mentioned before).

 ### Source file and compilation